COMMITMENT TO CLEAN AIR

 Doing more, emitting less

-During the most recent reporting year, our U.S. activity (and resulting emissions) slowed as oil prices fell, but a major expansion in our Canadian operations resulted in a net increase in total emissions.
+During the most recent reporting year, our U.S. activity (and resulting emissions) slowed as oil prices fell, but a ramp up of our Canadian operations resulted in a net increase in total emissions.
 Importantly, though, we achieved a net decrease in emissions intensity (CO2 emitted per barrel of oil-equivalent produced.)

 We continue to upgrade the quality of our producing properties and employ advanced operating technologies at production sites to enhance operational efficiency and facilitate emissions reduction.
 These ongoing efforts result in consistent year-over-year reductions in emissions intensity.

 Methane, the principal component of natural gas, is something we’re working daily to capture.
-The whole point of producing it is to sell it, so there’s a strong financial incentive to reduce emissions.
+At most locations, methane can be used onsite or sold, so there’s a strong financial incentive to reduce emissions.
 There’s also a compelling environmental reason: methane is a greenhouse gas.

 At Devon, we employ the best tools and techniques to capture methane in our well completions and production operations.
-We’re often asked if we use LDAR, systematic leak detection and repair.
+We’re often asked if we use LDAR (systematic leak detection and repair).
 The answer, of course, is yes.
-We perform equipment inspections with optical gas imaging cameras and, if a leak is detected, it is immediately repaired and then verified with the same cameras.
+Equipment inspections are performed using optical gas imaging cameras to detect leaks.
+Repairs are made in timely fashion, and verified – often using the same cameras.

 It’s all part of a culture of continuous improvement at Devon – finding ways to be more efficient and effective in everything we do.